s2t2/s2t2.github.io/_posts/2015-08-17-databases-on-heroku.md

 #### Mac OS

-Download, install, and open [PSequel](http://www.psequel.com/).
+Download, install, and open [pgAdmin](http://www.pgadmin.org/download/macosx.php) or [PSequel](http://www.psequel.com/).

-Click "Add Connection" then enter the credentials and click "Use SSL".
-Finally, click "Connect".
+To connect with PSequel: click "Add Connection" then enter the credentials and click "Use SSL"; finally, click "Connect".

 #### Windows OS